blaubart69/traktor/README.md

 We didn't even know where to start.

 2021 - Spring

 But my friend doesn't give up and hacked some prototype in Python using OpenCV.
 We did a test out in the fields using a broomstick which we centered over one row of plants.
 Using a Raspi4 and a shitty webcam.
 The software should center the stick above the plants as the tractor moves left or right.
 To my absolute astonishment it works not that bad!!
 I catched fire!
-Thank to my friend not giving up in the first place! :-)
+Thanks to my friend not giving up in the first place! :-)

 2021 - Summer